Level: For Any level

-This workshop is centered around our classic sourdough school formula – Classic retarded sourdough white boule made with 80% white flour and 20% wholegrain flour.
-We explore how different flours can produce surprisingly different results, and on this workshop students can bring their own flour.
-Often flour from small mills or certain geographical regions are more challenging … so this course allows students to learn to work with their particular local flour.
-You will need to bring with you 3Kg
+This two day workshop is centred around our classic retarded sourdough white boule made with 80% white flour and 20% wholegrain flour.
+We explore how different flours can produce surprisingly different results, and on this workshop students can, if they want, bring their own flour.
+Often flour from small mills or certain geographical regions are more challenging … so this course also allows students to learn to work with their particular local flour.
+Should you want to bring your own flour then you will need to bring with you 2Kg – otherwise we have lots to choose from here.

-Don’t worry if you don’t have a particular flour you want to work with… we have plenty here to choose from and we start by choosing two or three flours and then develop the process, adjusting hydration and timings, to get the best possible loaf from each one.
-It may be that we compare stoneground and roller milled flours, or flours milled from British, Canadian or Italian wheat.
-Sometimes students want to bring flours that are local to them for us to try – whether that’s a bag of flour from Japan or local flour from grains grown in Kuwait, or perhaps from a local artisan mill in the UK.
-We are happy to please discuss using students choice of flour with Vanessa but this is an opportunity for adventurous bakers to take a tried and tested method, and look at the range of flavours and textures we can produce by changing just one ingredient.
+We start by choosing two flours and then develop the process, adjusting hydration and timings, to get the best possible loaf from each one.
+It might be that we compare stoneground and roller milled flours, or flours milled from British, Canadian or Italian wheat.
+Sometimes students want to bring some local flour for us to try – sometimes from as far afield Japan or local flour from grains grown in Kuwait, or perhaps from a local artisan mill in the UK.
+We are happy to discuss using students choice of flour with Vanessa but this is also an opportunity for adventurous bakers to take a tried and tested method, and look at the range of flavours and textures we can produce by changing just one ingredient.

 What is a Sourdough development Workshop?

 The Sourdough workshops concentrate on a particular aspect of baking sourdough